FerretDB/FerretDB/website/blog/2023-04-11-ferretdb-1-0-ga-opensource-mongodb-alternative.md

 ### SAP HANA

 Our friends at [SAP](https://www.sap.com/index.html) are currently working on adding [SAP HANA](https://www.sap.com/products/technology-platform/hana.html) compatibility to FerretDB, which we are very excited about.
-It is also great to see SAP’s commitment to open source.
+It is also great to see SAP's commitment to open source.

 ### SQLite and future database backends